John Abraham: Comedies and focus on action films (2010–2019)

+Abraham said in 2016 that he had spurned multiple offers for Hollywood films since 2006.
+He told an interviewer he wanted to focus on making "world standard" Indian films, though he did not rule out international films if an interesting offer came along.
+In 2018, he produced the Marathi film Savita Damodar Paranjpe.
+In 2022 his fourth venture, was a Malayalam movie Mike.

-Few setbacks and Pathaan (2020–present)
+Setbacks and Pathaan (2020–present)

 In 2021, Abraham appeared in Mumbai Saga and Satyameva Jayate 2, both of which were box office disasters.
 He did a cameo in his own production Sardar Ka Grandson alongside Arjun Kapoor and Aditi Rao Hydari, that streamed on Netflix.
 He produced, wrote and acted in the story of science-fiction actioner Attack: Part 1 (2022), where he co-starred with Rakul Preet Singh and Jacqueline Fernandez.
-The film released threatically on April 2022 with mixed reviews from critics who praised the action sequences while criticizing the screenplay, Taran Adarsh of Bollywood Hungama wrote, "Attack: Part 1 works due to the novel concept, action, VFX and John Abraham’s first-rate performance".
+The film released threatically in April 2022 with mixed reviews from critics who praised the action sequences while criticising the screenplay, Taran Adarsh of Bollywood Hungama wrote, "Attack: Part 1 works due to the novel concept, action, VFX and John Abraham's first-rate performance".
 The film grossed ₹19.20 crore in India and ₹3.50 crore overseas, for a worldwide gross collection of ₹22.70 crore eventually bombing at the box office.

 In his second release of 2022, he starred as Bhairav Purohit co-starring Disha Patani, Arjun Kapoor and Tara Sutaria in Mohit Suri's psychological thriller Ek Villain Returns.
-The film released theatrically on July 2022 and opened to mixed reviews from critics.
+The film released theatrically in July 2022 and opened to mixed reviews from critics.
 Sukanya Vema of Rediff wrote, "Ek Villain Returns falls back on the popularity of the Galliyan track to boost its appeal".
 It grossed ₹49.63 crores in India and ₹19.01 crore overseas, for a worldwide gross collection of ₹68.64 crore and was a box office flop.
 In November 2022, he produced along with Bhushan Kumar and Krishan Kumar the romantic comedy film Tara Vs Bilal starring Harshvardhan Rane and Sonia Rathee.